This was my first night in a shelter and it because of the pouring rain.

 I was just leaving when I noticed Mike had left his pot.
 Jess offered to carry it as we may catch him.
 Jess was not impressed when she found that mike had left all his burnt food in the pot.

 I was first out and on trail by 9 waving to the others as I left.

 The trail looked magical as it was covered in a light dusting of snow.

-The I recognised someone ahead , it was Mike limping and going very slow.
+I then recognised someone ahead , it was Mike limping and going very slow.

-I passsed him and pushed on while it was fflat i wanted the miles , Eventually I could hear traffic that meant a road.
-This is where Mike was heading
+I passed him and pushed on, while it was flat i wanted the miles , Eventually I could hear traffic that meant a road.
+I think this was where Mike was heading

 As I made my way down I could see some gazebos and people milling around.

 Whoop Whoop it’s Trail magic.

 A local church had organised food for us hikers.